-In the heart of Tanzania, where the Zambezi miombo woodlands meet the Tanzanian/Kenyan savannahs, lies Ruaha National Park.
-This vast park, with its few camps, offers visitors an uncrowded glimpse into untouched Africa, with a huge diversity of game, birds and landscapes.
+In the heart of Tanzania where the Zambezi miombo woodlands meet the Tanzanian/Kenyan savannahs, lies Ruaha National Park.
+This vast park, with its few camps, offers visitors an uncrowded glimpse of untouched Africa, with its huge diversity of game, birds and landscapes.
 It's an area known for its incredible animal sightings, including large herds of elephant and plenty of predators.

-- ∞An elephant population numbering over 10,000
+- An elephant population numbering over 10,000

-- ∞One of the few places where you can see greater and lesser kudu together
+- One of the few places where you can see greater and lesser kudu together

-- ∞Incredible birdwatching, with over 500 species
+- Incredible birdwatching with over 500 species

 Due to its vast size, and the fact that there are not many camps in the park, Ruaha is known as one of Tanzania's best-kept secret safari spots, promising unhurried, uncrowded game viewing.

 With over 500 species of bird (both seasonal and permanent), Ruaha is a birdwatcher's paradise.
-Again, the variety of birds is spectacular – including water birds and raptors – from both the south and north.
+Again, the variety of birds is spectacular, including waterbirds and raptors from both the south and north.

-Things to See and Do in Ruaha
+Things to see and do in Ruaha National Park

 - Game drives to spot the diverse game, including the Big Five